samuelgja/oustate/README.md

 Well `tested`, written in `typescript`.

-Library was created during one rainy weekend.
+Library was created during rainy weekend.
 So if somebody can look at the code and give some feedback (positive or negative), I will appreciate it 🤗